Alexandra Shipp: Career

 In 2021 she starred in the film adaptation of tick, tick...
 BOOM! as Susan.

-Shipp is set to star in Greta Gerwig’s Barbie.
-It is scheduled for release on July 21, 2023.
+Shipp starred in Greta Gerwig’s Barbie, released on July 21, 2023.
+In November 2023, Shipp was cast in the revenge thriller film Violent Ends, which co-stars Billy Magnussen and Nick Stahl.
+Additionally, she will star in the horror film Forbidden Fruits as a member of a witch cult operating out of a retail store.
+Both films will be released by IFC Films in 2026.

 Personal life

-Shipp publicly came out as a member of the LGBT community in June 2021, though she did not specify a label.
+Shipp publicly came out as a member of the LGBTQ+ community in June 2021.